Age Regression

 and effect, action and reaction, it is not so simple and easy.
 Before

-reincarnating, the soul decides a broad script for its new life,
+reincarnating, the soul decides a broad script (a loose blueprint) for its new life,

 setting some goals to achieve through certain types of experiences.
 We